 Frequently Asked Questions

 What about Financial Reality Fairs for other schools?

-Outreach to schools is important to BECU, and we are interested in offering financial education to teens throughout our service area.
-Our team of financial educators offers BECU's Reality Check, a classroom version of a financial reality fair, to as many students as possible each year.
-We visit high schools all over western Washington and Spokane.
+Outreach to schools is important to BECU!
+We are interested in offering financial education to teens throughout our service area.
+Our team of financial educators offers BECU's Reality Check, a classroom version of a financial reality fair, to as many students as possible.
+Each year, we visit high schools all over western Washington and Spokane.
 BECU's Reality Check is free for schools.

 Why does BECU close?

-Over 1,700 BECU employees help with the Closing for Good Financial Reality Fairs, teaching smart money management by giving high school students real-life budgeting scenarios and helping them work through decisions.
-When we say it's a company-wide volunteer day, we mean it – it's all hands on deck, and that means we temporarily close our doors to help bring our commitment to financial empowerment to life.
+Over 1,800 BECU employees help with the Closing for Good Financial Reality Fairs.
+When we say it's a company-wide Annual Day of Service, we mean it – it's all hands on deck.

 I would love my teen to attend a similar event.
 Where do I sign up?

 We offer Financial Reality Fairs for our members throughout the year; these free events happen periodically.
 Keep an eye out for our next event – we'll post it on our News page and on our social media channels.
 We also offer budgeting tools, articles, seminars and webinars appropriate for a variety of ages on our website, including The Next Big Talk conversation guide.
 Take a look and do an activity together as a family.

 Why is it called Closing for Good?

 We've named this event Closing for Good intentionally, to make sure our members and the community take notice.
 At this event, we will close our doors while we “do good” by providing much needed financial education to local high school students, all in one day.